Margaret Webb Dreyer: Death and legacy

 Dreyer died of cancer on December 17, 1976, at the age of 65.
-Her final series of paintings was shown in a posthumous exhibition at the Contemporary Arts Museum in Houston from April 16 to May 1, 1977, and in 1979 a retrospective of her work was held at University of St. Thomas in Houston.
+Her final series of paintings was shown in a posthumous exhibition at the Contemporary Arts Museum in Houston from April 16 to May 1, 1977, and in 1979 a retrospective of her work was held at the University of St. Thomas in Houston.
 Her personal papers are in the Archives of American Art in the Smithsonian Institution.
 Dreyer's biography is featured in the Texas State Historical Society's Handbook of Texas Online, she is included in the University of Texas at Austin's online "Gallery of Great Texas Women," and she was included in Who Was Who in American Art, 1564–1975.
 On December 20, 1976, Margaret Webb Dreyer was eulogized by 200 friends at the Rothko Chapel in Houston, where then Houston Mayor Fred Hofheinz said of her: "There are some people who by only living their lives enrich the lives of everyone around them."
 Don Sanders sang at the ceremony.

 Dreyer was also a flamboyant and widely admired personality and a leading light of the art scene long before Houston became a major art center.
 Along with her husband Martin and son Thorne, she was the center of an extensive art and literary community and was active in liberal politics and the movement against the War in Vietnam.
 Sandra J. Levy, writing in the Archives of American Art Journal, said that Dreyer "was a moving force in Houston from the 1940s to the 1970s."
 Houston Chronicle Fine Arts Editor Ann Holmes wrote, "She was a leader whose impact was both personal and artistic."
 And, as her husband Martin later said, "She had a charisma that drew diverse people together, from scruffy artists to federal judges, from social 'items' to good-ol'-boys...
 Her warmth and openness made people feel welcome and important."

 In a 2013 feature on "the most influential Houstonians of all time," Houstonia Magazine wrote, "People loved Margaret Webb Dreyer's …mid-century Saturday night salons …where today's celebrated art scene may well have been born, and the guest list glittered with anti-Vietnam activists (Jane Fonda) and renegade filmmakers (Robert Altman)."

 The Houston Chronicle's Ann Holmes said in an obituary, "She was a tall woman from whom the grand scale was in order.
 Her penetrating, dark eyes glowed as she spoke with energy and dramatic gesture... she shone in Houston's emerging art scene when it took a lot more courage to be unconventional..."
-And Houston Post art writer Mimi Crossley said, "Maggie's absolute freedom, her hospitality, big floppy hats and committed heart put the art scene in Houston on the side of human rights and general soul.
-To a large extent, she made it an art-for-artist's scene, and set the stage for those of us who walk on it now."
+And Houston Post art writer Mimi Crossley said, "Maggie's absolute freedom, her hospitality, big floppy hats, and committed heart put the art scene in Houston on the side of human rights and general soul.
+To a large extent, she made it an art-for-artist's scene and set the stage for those of us who walk on it now."